 As an entrepreneur, Kamica is the founder of King Creative Arts Expressions, a music therapy and performing arts company.
 Providing a warm and inviting atmosphere, participants say that her music therapy sessions help them deal with stress, connect to one another and feel accepted as they are.

-Kamica has been featured as a speaker, presenter and clinician around the nation, covering topics such as self-care, songwriting, music therapy, and program development in the creative arts.
-She has spoken and performed in front of audiences from 20-12,000 and her highly sought after interactive presentations have spanned from “Music Therapy with the Military Population” for the Marine Corps to “Music Therapy Techniques…” for the University of Southern California Master’s of Social Work Program, Sam Houston State University's Music Therapy Program, The YWCA of Dallas (WINGS), The Bridge Homeless Recovery Center, SMU's Music Therapy Program, and Texas Woman's University's Dallas Alumni Chapter.
-Kamica is also a regular presenter at the Southwestern Regional of the American Music Therapy Association (AMTA) and was one of five music therapists in the nation selected to co-facilitate the AMTA's 2017 Leadership Academy.
+Kamica has been featured as a speaker, presenter and clinician around the nation, covering topics such as self-care, songwriting, music therapy, diversity, and also program development in the creative arts.
+She has spoken and performed in front of audiences from 20-12,000 and her songs, presence and interactive presentations appeal to a variety of constituents from students to staff, and clinicians to community members.
+Organizations and schools have included a variety of churches, USC's Master’s of Social Work Program, Sam Houston State University's Music Therapy Program, The YWCA of Dallas (WINGS), The Bridge Homeless Recovery Center, SMU's Music Therapy Program, and Texas Woman's University's Dallas Alumni Chapter.
+Kamica is also a regular presenter and speaker at regional and national conferences for the American Music Therapy Association (AMTA) and was one of five music therapists in the nation selected to co-facilitate the AMTA's 2017 Leadership Academy.